Insurance—Targeted Improvements to the Accounting for Long-Duration Contracts

 PROJECT OBJECTIVEThe objective of the project is to improve, simplify, and enhance the financial reporting requirements for long-duration contracts issued by insurance entities, thus providing financial statement users with more decision-useful information about the amount, timing and uncertainty of cash flows related to long-duration contracts.

-*DUE PROCESS DOCUMENTSThe FASB issued a proposed Accounting Standards Update, Financial Services–Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, on September 29, 2016.
-The due date for comment letters is December 15, 2016.
+DUE PROCESS DOCUMENTSThe FASB issued a proposed Accounting Standards Update, Financial Services—Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, on September 29, 2016.
+The due date for comment letters ended on December 15, 2016.

 - Read the FASB in Focus which summarizes the proposed Accounting Standards Update.